Perforation of the soil to allow air, water and nutrients to penetrate the grass roots.

 Rocky Mountain Resume Generic The - A smaller area of lawn can be aerated manually with aerating sandals (sandals with spikes that aerate the lawn as you walk) or a sturdy garden fork.
 Simply insert the fork into the lawn and punch holes into the soil.
 Aim for a spacing between the holes of around 8 – 10cm.
 In order to achieve adequate aeration, you may need to go over the area twice in a different direction each time.

 You can also hire specialised aerators if you have a particularly large lawn.

 Different soil types require more frequent aeration.
 Clay soil compacts easily and should be aerated at least once a year.
 You can aerate a sandy lawn once a year, or once every two years.
 In harsher climates, aerating twice a year will encourage turf growth and health.

-Gv Say Clerk Wire - Really News That Trump Grocery Didn't For A Bad After aerating, it is a good time to test your pH and take action if required. pH affects your lawns ability to absorb the minerals and nutrients needed, in order to thrive.
+Rocky Mountain Resume Generic The - After aerating, it is a good time to test your pH and take action if required. pH affects your lawns ability to absorb the minerals and nutrients needed, in order to thrive.